 USD LIBOR class and individual actions in the US: In 2013 and 2015, the district court in the USD LIBOR actions dismissed, in whole or in part, certain plaintiffs' antitrust claims, federal racketeering claims, CEA claims, and state common law claims.
 Although the Second Circuit vacated the district court's judgment dismissing antitrust claims, the district court again dismissed antitrust claims against UBS in 2016.
 Certain plaintiffs have appealed that decision to the Second Circuit.
 Separately, in 2018, the Second Circuit reversed in part the district court's 2015 decision dismissing certain individual plaintiffs' claims and certain of these actions are now proceeding.
 UBS entered into an agreement in 2016 with representatives of a class of bondholders to settle their USD LIBOR class action.
 The agreement has received preliminary court approval and remains subject to final approval.
 In 2018, the district court denied plaintiffs' motions for class certification in the USD class actions for claims pending against UBS, and plaintiffs sought permission to appeal that ruling to the Second Circuit.
 In July 2018, the Second Circuit denied the petition to appeal of the class of USD lenders and in November 2018 denied the petition of the USD exchange class.
 In December 2019, UBS entered into an agreement with representatives of the class of USD lenders to settle their USD LIBOR class action.
-The agreement is subject to approval by the court.
+The agreement has received preliminary court approval and remains subject to final approval.
 In January 2019, a putative class action was filed in the District Court for the Southern District of New York against UBS and numerous other banks on behalf of US residents who, since 1 February 2014, directly transacted with a defendant bank in USD LIBOR instruments.
 The complaint asserts antitrust claims.
-The defendants moved to dismiss the complaint on 30 August 2019.
+The defendants moved to dismiss the complaint in August 2019.

 Other benchmark class actions in the US: In 2014, the court in one of the Euroyen TIBOR lawsuits dismissed certain of the plaintiffs' claims, including a federal antitrust claim, for lack of standing.
 In 2015, this court dismissed the plaintiffs' federal racketeering claims on the same basis and affirmed its previous dismissal of the plaintiffs' antitrust claims against UBS.
 In 2017, this court also dismissed the other Yen LIBOR / Euroyen TIBOR action in its entirety on standing grounds, as did the court in the CHF LIBOR action.
-Also in 2017, the courts in the EURIBOR lawsuit dismissed the cases as to UBS and certain other foreign defendants for lack of personal jurisdiction.
+Also in 2017, the court in the EURIBOR lawsuit dismissed the case as to UBS and certain other foreign defendants for lack of personal jurisdiction.
 Plaintiffs in the other Yen LIBOR, Euroyen TIBOR and the EURIBOR actions have appealed the dismissals.
 In October 2018, the court in the SIBOR / SOR action dismissed all but one of plaintiffs' claims against UBS.
 Plaintiffs in the CHF LIBOR and SIBOR / SOR actions filed amended complaints following the dismissals, and the courts granted renewed motions to dismiss in July 2019 (SIBOR / SOR) and in September 2019 (CHF LIBOR).
-Plaintiffs in the SIBOR / SOR action have appealed the dismissal.
-In November 2018, the court in the BBSW lawsuit dismissed the case as to UBS and certain other foreign defendants for lack of personal jurisdiction.
+Plaintiffs in both actions have appealed.
+In November 2018, the court in the BBSW lawsuit dismissed the case as to UBS and certain other foreign defendants for lack of personal iurisdiction.
 Following that dismissal, plaintiffs in the BBSW action filed an amended complaint in April 2019, which UBS and other defendants named in the amended complaint have moved to dismiss.
+In February 2020, the court in the BBSW action granted in part and denied in part defendants' motions to dismiss the amended complaint.
 The court dismissed the GBP LIBOR action in August 2019, and plaintiffs appealed the dismissal in September 2019.